orstewar/ist346-content/labs/A.md

 ### Cloning ###

-The git respoistory for the course labs is `https://github.com/mafudge/ist346-labs.git` Let's copy it to your Windows 10 VM, which is called a *clone* in git nomenclature.
+The git repository for the course labs is `https://github.com/mafudge/ist346-labs.git` Let's copy it to your Windows 10 VM, which is called a *clone* in git nomenclature.

 1. Open the PowerShell prompt.
 1. Type: `git clone https://github.com/mafudge/ist346-labs.git` and press `ENTER` to submit the command.
 It will take a few seconds to copy the code locally.

 IMPORTANT: You only need to clone the repository once!
-Thats it!
+That's it!
 It now lives on your computer in a folder named `ist346-labs`

 ### Accessing the Repository folder